H2-prog/GenericsVariance/README.md

 parameter T to be co-variant, by adding the keyword out just before the T, like this: ICollectionGet<out T>.
 7. Go back to Program.cs.
 Which case(s) that were previously invalid are now valid?
-See if you understand why…
+See if you understand why...
 8. Now open the ICollectionSet<T> interface.
 Declare the type parameter T to be contra-variant, by adding the keyword in just before the T, like this: ICollectionSet<in T>.
 9. Go back to Program.cs.
 Which case(s) that were previously invalid are now valid?
-See if you understand why…
+See if you understand why...

 ## Bonus steps
 10. Two cases remain invalid.
 Do you think we in any way could fix this by further adjustments of the interfaces?
-11. Since the Collection class implements both ICollectionGet<T> and ICollectionSet<T>, wouldn’t it be easier just to have a single interface ICollection<T>, containing all methods from the two interfaces?
+11. Since the Collection class implements both ICollectionGet<T> and ICollectionSet<T>, wouldn't it be easier just to have a single interface ICollection<T>, containing all methods from the two interfaces?
 What would the consequences be?